What You Need to Know About the Swim

 Swim caps are numbered for identification and are also color coded, grouping participants by swimming pace to set the order for

 jumping from the ferry.
 Color coded groups are based on a swimmer’s per mile pace in a pool, or the pace of the slowest swimmer a

 participant wishes to stay with during the race.
 There will be three groups, designated as follows … 24 minutes or less per mile, 25-34

 minutes per mile, and 35-45 minutes per mile.
 Once groups are assigned, there will be no changes to swim cap colors.

 5. Self-Sufficient Feeding Requirement (from your buoy): As it would be unsafe and logistically problematic for support boats to engage props to feed 400 swimmers in currents with water depths up to 300 feet where they cannot anchor, you are responsible for providing your own nutrition and carrying it with you during the swim (most likely in your swim buoy/dry bag).
 Holding on to the buoy to feed is the only time a swimmer may legally hold on to anything for support without being disqualified.
-Obviously, it is encouraged for a distressed swimmer to hold on to their buoy if needed in a dangerous situation, although once pulled from the water, the swimmer is disqualified.
+Obviously, it is encouraged for a distressed swimmer to hold on to their buoy if needed in an emergency requiring extraction, although once pulled from the water, the swimmer is disqualified.